Burlington, Iowa: Media

 Burlington previously had a local TV station, KJMH.
 It signed on August 2, 1984, from a tower on Winegard Drive.
 It also had studios in Burlington.
 Initially an independent station, it became a charter FOX affiliate in 1986, but suffered from duplication from KLJB in the Quad Cities.
-In 1996, the station became a full-time satellite of KLJB, marking the end of local broadcast TV in Burlington.
+In 1996, the station became a full-time satellite of KLJB, and now operates as Quad Cities station KGCW.
 Today, those in the Burlington-Oquawka area receive local over-the-air programming from stations in the Quad Cities (the city's main television market), Quincy, and Ottumwa, including the stations listed below.